Swissair: Hunter Strategy

 In October 1999, Delta Air Lines cancelled its transatlantic Atlantic Excellence alliance with Swissair and Sabena, citing the desire to partner with Air France instead.

 During the European airline deregulation transition, Jeffrey Katz served as CEO of Swissair from 1997 to 2000, a period of increased fuel prices and industry overcapacity.

 In the summer of 2000, SAir's CEO Philippe Bruggisser came under public pressure as the press published the group's financial situation.
-Swissair and Sabena were each losing one million francs per day, and another million were lost every day at LTU and the French investments.
+Each day, Swissair and Sabena were losing one million francs, while LTU and the French investments were losing another million every day.
 For the first time, the board began to consider scenarios for phasing out its existing participation in other airlines as Swissair looked to withdraw from its foreign investments.
 In January 2001, Bruggisser was summarily dismissed.
-Moritz Suter, the founder of Crossair, was nominated as the new CEO of SAirLines and thus all Group airlines, including Swissair.
+Moritz Suter, the founder of Crossair, was nominated as the new CEO of SAirLines and thus all group airlines, including Swissair.
 After only 44 days in charge, Suter resigned.

-In March 2001, two studies by consultants were presented to the board, which showed the financial difficulties of SAirGroup.
+In March 2001, two studies by consultants were presented to the board, which showed the financial difficulties of SAirGroup, indicating that the company was facing significant challenges that ultimately led to the resignation of the directors, including issues such as mounting debts and declining revenues.
 At this point, the directors resigned, with only Mario Corti, the former CFO of Nestlé, remaining.
 From April to August 2001, the group's Moody's credit rating was gradually downgraded from A3 to B1 (it was downgraded further to B2 on September 18).
 The buying spree created a major cash flow crisis for parent company SAirGroup and was exacerbated by the environment caused by the September 11 attacks.
 Unable to make payments to creditors on its large debt, and with the refusal of UBS to extend its line of credit, on 2 October 2001 the entire Swissair fleet was abruptly grounded.
 Many blamed UBS for the fiasco, causing demonstrators to take to the streets with signs referring to UBS chairman Marcel Ospel as "Bin Ospel", quoting al-Qaeda leader Osama bin Laden, and redefining the bank's acronym, "UBS", as the United Bandits of Switzerland.

 Two large bridge loans from the Swiss government were required to finance the continuation of flight operations.
 This notwithstanding, with the resumption of flight service, it was necessary for flight crews to carry large sums of cash to purchase fuel at foreign airports.